 On June 15th, the Colonna reaffirmed the illegitimacy of the pope and appealed to the people to call a council aimed to elect a new pope.
 Boniface replied putting Dominicans and Franciscans, endowed with power of inquisition, to pursue the Colonna, justifying this arduous decision by the accusations of heresy thrown against them.
 Moreover, the pope recruited soldier by his allies in many municipalities in central Italy (including Siena and Florence), also with the help of bankers and cardinals, with funds deriving from religious and military orders, including the Templars.

 On July 21st the pope got such forces to conquer the castle of Colonna, the town from which the family took its name, and to assault several other properties of the rivals, including Nepi, Tivoli, Palestrina, Zagarolo and various properties of the Colonna in Rome.
 After a failed attempt of mediation by a member of the Savelli family, the pope retired himself to Orvieto, where on September 4th, 1297 sanctioned a real crusade against the Colonna, granting indulgence to those who would die fighting against them.
 Boniface entrusted Theodoric of Orvieto (Theodorico de' Ranieri, 1235-1306), Archbishop of Pisa, to conduct the military operations.
 In 1298 the castle and the village of Colonna were finally destroyed and the pope on June 21st issued a bull which forbade its reconstruction.
 In autumn 1298 the two Colonna cardinals were in Rieti to beg mercy from the pope, who received them wearing the pontifical vestments and the tiara, as the pope himself told in the bull of October 3rd, 1299 (Fedele, 1921a).
 The pope assigned the two cardinals to a kind of confinement, from which the two prelates walked away, moving over through Italy, then, taking with them all the defamatory material collected against Boniface VIII, they took shelter in France, where they found themselves in 1303, the year of the slap.
 In September or October of 1298, following a truce not respected by the rivals, the pope ordered Theodoric of Orvieto, who in the meantime had also became chamberlain, to completely destroy Palestrina, which belonged to the Colonna, "so that nothing remains, not even the status or the name of a city".
 The men of Bonifacio, led by Landolfo Colonna, brother of Giacomo, along with a contingent of Florentine troops, destroyed the city, leaving only the cathedral standing up, then he ran the plough and salted the earth on the ruins of the city.
 Among the prisoners captured in Palestrina there was Jacopone da Todi, who was expelled from the Franciscan Order of Friars Minor, excommunicated and imprisoned in the basement of the Franciscan convent of San Fortunato in Todi.
 Dante, in his Divine Comedy (Inferno, XXVII, 91-111) ascribes to Bonifacio the guilt of having induced Guido da Montefeltro to advise him on how to conquer Palestrina fraudulently, leading him to eternal damnation.
 The pontiff got to rebuild on the ruins a new city, called Papal City ("Civitas Papalis") (Fedele, 1921b) and on June 13th, 1299 appointed Theodoric of Orvieto as bishop of the city.
-(Bassetti).
+(Bassetti)

-The clash with Philip
+with Philip the Fair

 The clash between the pope and the king of France actualized itself in a surge of hostile acts and reciprocal retaliation: in January 1296 Philip, in order to finance the war against England, which had begun two years before, had imposed an extraordinary tax of 2% on properties, including the ecclesiastical ones, which until then were subject only to the taxation of the Roman Curia.
 Boniface could not accept this blitz and the following February 25th issued the bull Clericis laicos, prohibiting, on pain of excommunication, all the members of the clergy, not only French (also Edward I of England had taxed the ecclesiastics), from paying, without the consent of the pope, any tax to the kings, who in turn had to ask permission of the pope to impose taxes on the clergy.
 The countermove of Philip was the prohibition of transferring outside of France any luxury goods and money, and therefore also the taxes destined to Rome.

-On September 20th, 1296, the pope replied very harshly, with the bull Ineffabilis amoris, in which a real ideological edict, prophetic in nature, appears: "You must know that We and our brothers, if God gives us the strength, we are ready not only to undergo persecution, destruction and exile, but also to sacrifice our lives for the ecclesiastical freedom and liberty" (Paravicini Bagliani).
+On September 20th, 1296, the pope replied very harshly, with the bull Ineffabilis amoris, in which a real ideological edict, prophetic in nature, appears: "You must know that We and our brothers, if God gives us the strength, we are ready not only to undergo persecution, destruction and exile, but also to sacrifice our lives for the ecclesiastical freedom and liberty" (Paravicini Bagliani, 2003).